commschamp/CommsDSL-Specification/messages/messages.md

 ```
 In the example above *Msg2* will have the same fields as *Msg1*.

-After copying fields from other message, all other defined fileds will be
+After copying fields from other message, all other defined fields will be
 appended to copied ones.
 ```
 <?xml version="1.0" encoding="UTF-8"?>